 Lentil Lettuce Wraps

 These delicious lettuce wraps are filled with hearty lentils, crunchy water chestnuts, and plenty of spicy flavors.
-Try these wraps as an appetizer with your favorite Asian dishes, or enjoy them as a filling meatless main dish!
+Try these wraps as an appetizer with your favorite Asian-inspired dishes, or enjoy them as a filling meatless main dish!

 I love these lettuce wraps because they’re high in protein and a little lower in carbs than your typical meatless meal.
-These are a great appetizer option if you’re making a stir fry or Asian-style noodles.
+These are a great appetizer option if you’re making a stir fry or ramen noodles.

 Tips for Perfect Lentil Lettuce Wraps